 How lenders work out your Mortgage Affordability

 Lenders will look at your total income to make sure that you earn enough to afford the monthly repayments which will enable youto get on the property ladder.
 If you are self employed they would want to see that you have regular business.

 Lenders typically take the total income of everyone applying for a mortgage and multiply that figure by 4.5 (This is the mortgage multiple).
 This will give you a rough indication of what a lender would be willing to lend you.

 How lenders view your personal costs when considering mortgages

-Lenders have to make sure that taking out a mortgage on top of your existing outgoings won’t put you into financial hardship.
+Lenders have to make sure that taking out a mortgage on top of your existing outgoings will not put you into financial hardship.
 Typically they can ask to review 6 months of bank statements.

-The first thing they look out for is that your existing commitments aren’t too high.
+The first thing they look out for is that your existing commitments are not too high.
 This includes costs such as:

 - Child care